 We are and may in the future be involved in patent litigations in which generic companies challenge the validity or enforceability of our products' listed patents and/or the applicability of these patents to the generic applicant's products.
 Likewise, we are and may in the future be involved in patent litigations in which we challenge the validity or enforceability of innovator companies' listed patents and/or their applicability to our generic products.
 Therefore, settling patent litigations has been and is likely to continue to be part of our business.
 Parties to such settlement agreements in the U.S., including us, are required by law to file them with the U.S. Federal Trade Commission (FTC) and the Antitrust Division of the DOJ for review.
 In some instances, the FTC has brought actions against brand and generic companies that have entered into such agreements, alleging that they violate antitrust laws.
 Even in the absence of an FTC challenge, other governmental or private litigants may assert antitrust or other claims relating to such agreements.
-We may receive formal or informal requests from the FTC or other governmental entities for information about any such settlement agreement we enter into or about other matters, and there is a risk that the FTC or other governmental or private litigants may commence an action against us alleging violation of antitrust laws or other claims.
-For example, in December 2021, in response to a citizen petition filed on behalf of PSP LLC regarding vasopressin ANDA products referencing VASOSTRICT[®], the FDA denied the petition and stated that it intends to refer the matter to the FTC.
+We may receive formal or informal requests from the FTC or other governmental or private litigants may commence an action against us alleging violation of antitrust laws or other claims.
+For example, in December 2021, in response to a citizen petition filed on behalf of PSP LLC regarding vasopressin ANDA products referencing VASOSTRICT[®], the FDA denied the petition and stated that it intended to refer the matter to the FTC.

 The U.S. Supreme Court, in FTC v.
 Actavis, determined that patent settlement agreements between generic and brand companies should be evaluated under the rule of reason, but provided limited guidance beyond the selection of this standard.
 Because the U.S. Supreme Court did not articulate the full range of criteria upon which a determination of the legality of such settlements would be based, or provide guidance on the precise circumstances under which such settlements would qualify as legal, there has been and may continue to be extensive litigation over what constitutes a reasonable and lawful patent settlement between a brand and generic company.
 The Group and/or its subsidiaries have been named in several such lawsuits.
-For example, beginning in May 2018, multiple complaints were filed in the U.S. District Court for the Southern District of New York against PPI, EPI and/or us, as well as other pharmaceutical companies, alleging violations of antitrust law arising out of the settlement of certain patent litigation concerning the generic version of Exforge® (amlodipine/valsartan).
+For example, beginning in May 2018, multiple complaints were filed in the U.S. District Court for the Southern District of New York against PPI, EPI and/or us, as well as other pharmaceutical companies, alleging violations of antitrust law arising out of the settlement of certain patent litigation concerning the generic version of Exforge[®] (amlodipine/valsartan).
 See Note 15.
 Commitments and Contingencies in the Consolidated Financial Statements included in this report for more information.

 There have been federal and state legislative efforts to overturn the FTC v.
 Actavis decision and make certain terms in patent settlement agreements per se unlawful.
 For example, some members of the U.S. Congress have proposed legislation that would limit the types of settlement agreements generic manufacturers and brand companies can enter into.
 The state of California enacted legislation, effective January 1, 2020, that deems a settlement of a patent infringement claim to be presumptively anticompetitive and allows the California Attorney General to seek monetary penalties if a generic company receives anything of value from the branded company and the generic company agrees to delay research and development, manufacturing, marketing or sales of the generic product for any period of time.
 The California law carves out from the definition of "anything of value" certain types of settlement terms and it allows the settling parties to rebut the presumption of anticompetitive harm.
-In December 2021, a federal district court enjoined enforcement of the California law pending resolution of a lawsuit challenging its constitutionality; however, there has been no final determination of the merits of the legal challenge.